All Saints Anglican Church (Ottawa): History

-In 2014, the church community merged with St. Margaret's Anglican Church, Vanier, and the historic building was put up for sale.
+In 2014, the congregation merged with St. Margaret's Anglican Church, Vanier, and the historic building was put up for sale.
 The site was purchased in December 2015 by All Saints Development Inc., who plan to turn the site into a community hub containing a wedding venue, a conference centre, and other amenities.
 The space will also be an interpretive centre for Prime Minister's Row, an improvement initiative for the historical neighbourhood.